Terms of Business

 If we cannot resolve the matter, you should contact the Intellectual Property Regulation Board (www.ipreg.org.uk) or the Legal Ombudsman (www.legalombudsman.org.uk).

-If anything should unfortunately go wrong, our liability for any loss suffered by you due to our negligence will be limited to the lesser of (1) your direct loss and (ii) £10 million.
+If anything should unfortunately go wrong, our liability for any loss suffered by you due to our negligence or for breach of contract or otherwise shall be limited to the lesser of (1) your direct loss and (ii) £10 million.

 In no circumstances shall we be liable to you for the negligent acts or advice or breach of contract of or by third party advisers or other third parties who may be instructed in relation to our work for you.
 Neither shall we be liable for any indirect or consequential loss or damage (included but not limited to any loss of profits, goodwill or anticipated savings or other benefits).